eolatham/smarthome-dashboard-simulation/app/docs/design.md

 #### Database Model

-The database stores pre-generated events in a schema with two (almost identical) sibling tables: one for [integer state events](#integer-state-events) and one for [boolean state events](#boolean-state-events).
+The database stores pre-generated events in a relational database (Postgres) schema with two (almost identical) sibling tables: one for [integer state events](#integer-state-events) and one for [boolean state events](#boolean-state-events).

 ![diagram](img/database_model.png)